segmentstream-com/segmentstream-com.github.io/_docs/guides/facebook-ads-marketing-automation.md

 - You should be subscribed to SegmentStream **enterprise plan** to use this feature.
 - Make sure that BigQuery is [connected to SegmentStream](/bigquery/connecting-bigquery).
+- Make sure you have the [Facebook pixel correctly implemented in your website](https://www.facebook.com/business/help/952192354843755?id=1205376682832142){:target="blank"}.
+We recommend that you use the same pixel for your browser and server events.

 ## Prepare data for import